waldbaer/e3dc-cli/README.md

   --print_config[=flags]
                         Print the configuration after applying all other arguments and exit.
 The optional flags customizes the output and are one or more keywords separated by comma.
 The supported flags are: comments, skip_default, skip_null.
+  -o OUTPUT, --output OUTPUT
+                        Path of JSON output file.
+If not set JSON output is written to console / stdout (type: Optional[str], default: null)
   --connection.type {local,web}
                         Connection type used for communication with the E3/DC system (type: ConnectionType, default: local) --connection.address ADDRESS